• info@al-dirassa.com

 How to Stay Away from Alcohol

-For someone who is used to drinking, staying away from alcohol may require patience, sincerity and sometimes support.
-The important thing is not to despair of Allah’s mercy and to take practical steps.
+For someone used to drinking, staying away from alcohol may require patience, sincerity and sometimes support.
+What matters is not despairing of Allah’s mercy and taking concrete means.

 • renew your intention for Allah;